"Q&A with Tony Ardizzone about The Whale Chaser," by Christine Sneed.

 constantly shifting and relative to cultures.
 When I wrote In the Garden of Papa Santuzzu, I was very

-conscious of a book Madison Grant wrote in 1916, The Passing of a Great Race.
+conscious of a book Madison Grant wrote in 1916, The Passing of the Great Race.
 In it he spoke of the

 "Mediterranean Race," which included the Berbers of North Africa, Spaniards and ancient Egyptians as being